 How our test assesses Django skills

-In Picked's Django test, candidates will need to answer a range of questions targeting an intermediate level of proficiency, from demonstrating knowledge about the framework to interpreting code to solving common issues.
+In Picked's Django test, candidates will need to answer a range of questions targeting an intermediate level of proficiency, from demonstrating knowledge about the framework to interpreting code to solve common issues.

-Candidates who do well in the test demonstrate the potential to design and code the backend of a web application, make decisions for the system architecture, and build cloud-based solutions in Python.
+Candidates who do well on the test demonstrate the potential to design and code the backend of a web application, make decisions for the system architecture, and build cloud-based solutions in Python.